-Cruising with a baby – important things to know
+Cruising with a baby – important things to know before you cruise.

 Age restrictions for cruising with a baby and pregnancy on cruise ships

-Baby-friendly cruise food
+Is cruise food baby friendly?

 Buffets are great for weaning babies with plenty of pasta, vegetables, cooked meat cuts and cheese for mini-munchers to test their tastebuds.
 If you prefer to serve your weaning baby pureed food then bring your own mini hand-blender and Tupperware, or pre-prepared food pouches and jars.
 However don’t be put off the main restaurants they are very attentive and will help to serve your baby food they can eat such as rice, pasta and vegetables.

 Shore excursions with babies